Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 • Y Hotel Hong Kong – The hotel has a 24-hour front desk, room service, luggage storage, and concierge services.
 All rooms have a work desk, a safety deposit box, air conditioning, and Wi-Fi access.

-NOTE: unfortunately, there are no good budget options in Sheung Wan.
-If you’re looking specifically into budget accommodations, check out the recommendations for the other areas of Hong Kong.
+NOTE: Unfortunately, there are no good budget options in Sheung Wan.
+If you’re specifically looking for budget accommodations, check out the recommendations for the other areas of Hong Kong.

 7. Lantau Island – where to stay in Hong Kong near Disneyland